Jakarta Bound is a travelogue about life in one of the largest and most densely populated cities in South East Asia.

 I found the Dutch girls to be good company, particularly the little one.
 She just had so much energy, practically bouncing up off her chair when she spoke.
 It was a very low chair and she was wearing a very short skirt so she couldn’t help inadvertently flashing her little black and white polkadot knickers at me every couple of minutes; a running theme of a Kemang night out perhaps?
 Hmm, could be worse.

 Time flew as we each finished a couple of Jack Daniels and cokes.
 I was enjoying sharing the company of a couple of lively young women who spoke English, but I had noticed that Simon was a little subdued.
 I thought that his early drinking may have caught up with him, or maybe he wanted to go somewhere a bit bigger, a bit more lively.
 Perhaps somewhere less young and trendy.
 Me and the two Naomis were dressed pretty casually – smart, but casual.
 Simon on the other hand was in his suit and may have felt a little out of place.
-Whatever it was, he wasn’t being his cordial and congenial self, so after we finished our drinks I suggested that we go to Bremer, the big lively outdoor venue next door that I had been to that first night I came to Kemang with Claire.
+Whatever it was, he wasn’t being his cordial and congenial self so after we finished our drinks I suggested that we go to Bremer.
+This was the big lively outdoor venue next door that I had been to that first night I came to Kemang with Claire.
+They had a dj playing cool music and we had a good night in there.